jordymeow/ai-engine/readme.txt

 * Upcoming features include translation to any language and the ability to improve specific paragraphs
 * And so much more on the way!

+== Shortcode: ChatGPT && Image Generation Bot ==

+Looking to add some AI-powered chat functionality to your website?
+Our chatbot is here to help!
+Using vanilla JS on the frontend, it's lightweight and easy to use, with this shortcode:

+[mwai_chat context="Converse as if you were Michael Jackson, talking from the afterlife." ai_name="Michael: " user_name="You: " start_sentence="Hi, my friend." ]

+There are a lot of parameters for the shortcode.
+And since there's no CSS included by default, you have complete control over the styling.
+However, there is an option to apply ChatGPT styling to the chatbot.

+Please visite the [official documentation](https://meowapps.com/ai-engine/) for more information.

 == Content Generator ==

 Looking to add some fresh content to your site?
 With this feature, you can generate articles with customizable headings, language, and other parameters.
 Feel free to play around with the settings and even modify the prompts to create exactly the content you need.